nurrencd/SourceCodeAnalyzer/READme.md

 - Added file writting and SVG generation
 - Added exclusion flag functionality
 - worked on SootClassAnalyzer
-- pair programmed for entire implementation of the milestone

 Chris:
  - Recursive Analyzer